GROWTH|WISE

 The structural gap

-But all three layers — frameworks, governance tools, and capture tools — have something in common.
+All three layers (frameworks, governance tools, and capture tools) share the same blind spot.
 They instrument the authority structure, not the coordination quality.

 DACI says Sarah is the Driver.
 It doesn’t show whether Sarah actually drove to closure, or whether she let the meeting get hijacked by whoever spoke loudest.
 It doesn’t show whether she was exercising judgment or deferring to whoever sounded most confident.